Henrikas-Kiupelis/timestar/API/v2/Customer.md

 ------

+<a name="count-all"><a>
 ```
     GET  /customer/count
     RET  int
 ```

-Counts and returns the amount of all customers;
+Counts and returns the amount of all customers

-It shouldn't fail under normal circumstances;
+It shouldn't fail under normal circumstances